BUYING GUIDE Updated June 2026

 Software compatibility

 Most controllers are optimised for one or two pieces of software.
 Pioneer gear works best with Rekordbox.
 Rane is built for Serato.
-Denon has its own Engine OS.
-Check what software you’re already invested in — or plan to be — before buying.
+Akai and Novation are made for Ableton Live.
+Check what you’re already invested in — or plan to be — before buying.

 02